onaio/fhir-tooling/importer/README.md

 - If the status is not set it will default to __active__
 - [careteam_full](/importer/csv/careteams/careteam_full.csv) shows more options available
 - The third column is the request method, can be either create or update.
 Default is set to create
-- The fourth column is the version.
-Default is set to 1 for creation, needs to be set when updating
-- The fifth column is the id, which is required when updating
+- The fourth column is the id, which is required when updating
-- The sixth columns is the identifier, in some cases this is different from the id
+- The fifth columns is the identifier, in some cases this is different from the id
-- The seventh column is the organizations.
+- The sixth column is the organizations.
 This is only useful when you want to assign a few organizations when creating careteams.
 The format expected is a string like `orgId1:orgName1|orgId2:orgName2|orgId3:orgNam3`.
 Otherwise use the "Assign careTeams to organizations" csv below.
-- The eighth column is the participants.
+- The seventh column is the participants.
 This is only useful when you want to assign a few users when creating careteams.
 The format expected is a string like `userId1:fullName1|userId2:fullName2|userId3:fullName3`.
 Otherwise use the "Assign users to careteams" csv below